PSKP-95/EventhubHandler/README.md

 # EventhubHandler

 handler for python logging library.
-You can push you logs to Azure Event Hub.
+You can push application logs to Azure Event Hub.
 This handler creates separate thread to push logs to event hub.
+For more info, check [cost efficient logging solution in azure using event hub and azure data explorer](https://avabodha.in/cost-efficient-logging-solution-in-azure-using-event-hub-and-azure-data-explorer/)

 ## Installation